starfrost013/zbsp/README.md

 **This compiler cannot be used to compile Quake 2 maps.
 All Quake 2 map formats have been removed from the compiler.**

-Forked from compiler tools supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.

-Additional documentation, notes, and examples on social media:  https://3v.is/notice/ASqLl2Veho7QL0eX5c

 GitHub Actions is currently broken, I'm working on it.

 # Usage: zbsp [mode] [options] [file]